zdharma-continuum/zinit/README.md

 Here are the new features and updates added to zplugin in the last 90 days.
 To see the full history check [the changelog.](CHANGELOG.md)

+* 08-07-2019
+  - You can now do `zplugin ice wait ...` and it will work as `zplugin ice wait'0' ...` :) I.e. when there's no value to the `wait''` ice then a value of `0` is being substituted.

 * 02-07-2019
   - [Cooperation of Fast-Syntax-Highlighting and Zplugin](https://asciinema.org/a/254630) – a new precise highlighting for